 The first thing you notice when you walk through the doors of Strictly Pediatrics in Austin, Texas, is that it doesn’t feel like a health care facility.
 Brightly colored walls and animal artwork put patients at ease, which is important in a surgical center that caters to children.

 When young patients and families come to Strictly Pediatrics, they might also notice something else different: parking spaces that used to bake in the hot Texas sun are now sheltered by a giant canopy of solar panels.

 Like most medical facilities with 24/7 operations, Strictly Pediatrics requires a large, dependable supply of electricity to keep things running smoothly.
-The addition of solar panels helped us address energy demands with a low-profile solar photovoltaic (PV) system that complements the building’s contemporary design, while providing enough clean energy to meet nearly 50% of the center’s electricity needs.
+The addition of solar panels helped us address energy demands with a low-profile solar photovoltaic (PV) system that complements the building’s contemporary design while providing enough clean energy to meet nearly a third of the center’s electricity needs.
 At nearly 2,500 panels, the Strictly Pediatrics solar system spans both the top floor of the parking garage and the roof of the building.
-It’s expected to generate 1.2 million kilowatt-hours of clean electricity every year— all without noise, pollution or radiation.
+It’s expected to generate 1.2 million kilowatt-hours of clean electricity every year— all without noise, pollution, or radiation.
 And while the system is touted as one of the largest in Central Texas, a significant portion of it remains invisible from the street below, as it’s ballasted on the flat roof of the building.

 Healthy Air, Healthy Kids